taxell/SHK/README.md

 ###### Content
 * src - The Makefile and source code for SHK.
 (Surprise, surprise ^^)
 * editor\_support - Syntax highlighting and such support for editors.
-* test\_shj\_src - .shj test files
+* test\_jsh\_src - .jsh test files

 Usage
 -----
-SHK works by translating your Swedish code into regular Java code and passes that on to javac along with any arguments sent to SHK, so SHK should be called in the same way as javac, with the exception that Swedish source code shall have the file extension ".shj" and not ".java".
+SHK works by translating your Swedish code into regular Java code and passes that on to javac along with any arguments sent to SHK, so SHK should be called in the same way as javac, with the exception that Swedish source code shall have the file extension ".jsh" (Java in SwedisH) and not ".java".

-See the file keywords.txt for translation of the Swedish keywords.
+See the file keywords.txt (or src/JSHKeywords.hs) for translation of the Swedish keywords.

 Requirements